CabooseSayzWTF/SR1-Maps-Project/README.md

 Raykins Whorehouse (Change name to Raykins Hotel) = Idk, go in game or add random shit<br>
 Open Legs Lodge = Idk, add sex sounds ig<br>
 Highway Factory = Done, already in cts<br>
-Wardrobe = Done, prob leave how it is or add music
+Wardrobe = Has no ambients natively, prob leave how it is or add music